 If you live in a non-temperate climate, like the band of Zone 5b and north, and would like to grow mums in containers, there are some mum care details you need to know.
-Mums in containers are difficult plants to overwinter, but it's not impossible.
+Potted mums are difficult plants to overwinter, but it's not impossible.
 The first step is to start with a hardy variety.
 Then, follow these best practices to growing mums in containers.

 Mums thrive in well-drained soil.
 If you are growing mums in pots for a single season, you can plant mums with other plants in a large container.
 If you're attempting to overwinter the potted mums, plant them by themselves in a container, and try to plant them in the spring.
 This gives the roots time to grow and establish well before winter.
 Mums in flower beds don't usually face the issue of not having enough space, but mums in flower boxes or shallow pots may not have enough room to spread out.